scikit-bio/scikit-bio/CONTRIBUTING.md

 Some of our issues are labeled as ``quick fix``.
 Working on [these issues](https://github.com/biocore/scikit-bio/issues?direction=desc&labels=quick+fix&milestone=&page=1&sort=updated&state=open) is a good way to get started with contributing to scikit-bio.
 These are usually small bugs or documentation errors that will only require one or a few lines of code to fix.
 Getting started by working on one of these issues will allow you to familiarize yourself with our development process before committing to a large amount of work (e.g., adding a new feature to scikit-bio).
 If you're interested in working on one of these issues, you should comment on the issue requesting that it be assigned to you.

-### Joining Developement
+### Joining Development

 Once you are more comfortable with our development process, you can check out the [``on deck`` label](https://github.com/biocore/scikit-bio/labels/on%20deck) on our issue tracker.
 These issues represent what our current focus is in the project.
-As such, they are probably the best place to start if you are looking to join the conversation and volunteer code.
+As such, they are probably the best place to start if you are looking to join the conversation and contribute code.

 Code Review
 -----------